david121yang/cachesim/README.md

 # cachesim
-Program simulating cache used by MIPS operating system.
+Project showcase: program simulating cache used by MIPS operating system.
 To be run on terminal.

 Run parameters:
 ./csim